Sitting courtside at an NBA game has a special feel to it, but celebrities have often been far too involved.

 Drake has been seen yelling at players from his courtside seat and was even caught giving a shoulder rub to Toronto coach Nick Nurse.

-The rapper's actions have elicited comments from both Bucks coach Mike Budenholzer and Giannis Antetokounmpo's former agent.
+The rapper's actions have elicited comments from both Budenholzer and Giannis Antetokounmpo's former agent.

-Either way, this series isn't over yet and Drake will get at least one more chance to annoy the Bucks courtside in Toronto.
-We'll see, though, if he makes an appearance in Milwaukee in Game 5, which may make this an even more entertaining saga.
+Either way, this series is not over yet and Drake will get at least one more chance to annoy the Bucks courtside in Toronto.
+We will see, though, if he makes an appearance in Milwaukee in Game 5, which may make this an even more entertaining saga.

-4. Drake vs. Kendrick Perkins, 2018 Eastern Conference semifinals
+Drake and Kendrick Perkins, 2018 Eastern Conference semi-finals

-We couldn't put Drake on this list just once because he's at games so often he has more of a chance to become involved.
+We could not put Drake on this list just once because he is at games so often he has more of a chance to become involved.

-And from what is understood around the NBA, this was not the player to mess with and Drake got lucky it didn't go further.
+And from what is understood around the NBA, this was not the player to mess with and Drake got lucky it did not go further.

 "I'm fine," Perkins said at the time.
 "What's he going to do?"

-There are always plenty of celebrities in attendance for Lakers games and Jack Nicholson is a staple at the Staples Center.
+There are always plenty of celebrities in attendance for Los Angeles Lakers games and Jack Nicholson is a staple at the Staples Center.

-But one moment he probably would have preferred not to have been caught on camera was when he flipped the bird to Scottie Pippen during the 1991 NBA Finals.
+But one moment he probably would have preferred not to have been caught on camera was when he flipped the bird, or scratched his neck, to Scottie Pippen during the 1991 NBA Finals.

-This incident being caught on tape, though, has not kept Nicholson from being active on the sideline and it's likely he will continue to be so even into his old age.
+This incident being caught on tape, though, has not kept Nicholson from being active on the sideline and it is likely he will continue to be so even into his old age.

-And honestly, we don't think Pippen really cared as the Bulls went on to win the Finals over the Lakers in five games.
+And honestly, we do not think Pippen really cared as the Chicago Bulls went on to win the NBA Finals over the Lakers in five games.